Financial-Times/o-useragent/README.md

 # Origami user agent <small>*o-useragent*</small>

-This module provides sass variables for classes used to target particular user agents.
+This module provides sass variables for classes used to target particular user agents and a javascript utility for working with vendor-prefixed properties.

 ## Installation